Kodular/Documentation/docs/guides/live-development/usb.md

 ## Running Kodular Starter on your PC

-1. Download the [executable file for Kodular Starter v2.0](https://github.com/Kodular/Starter/releases/tag/v2.0) based on your OS
+1. Download the latest executable file for [Kodular Starter](https://github.com/Kodular/Starter/releases/latest) based on your OS
-    - `Windows` - KodularStarter_windows.exe
+    - Windows - `Kodular.Starter_3.0.0_x64-setup.exe` or `Kodular.Starter_3.0.0_x64_en-US.msi`
-    - `macOS` - KodularStarter_macos
+    - macOS - `Kodular.Starter_3.0.0_aarch64.dmg` or `Kodular.Starter_aarch64.app.tar.gz`
-    - `Linux` - KodularStarter_linux
+    - Linux - `Kodular.Starter_3.0.0_amd64.deb` or `Kodular.Starter-3.0.0-1.x86_64.rpm` or `Kodular.Starter_3.0.0_amd64.AppImage`
 2. To run, follow the instructions based on your OS
-    - `Windows` - Double-click on the executable file to run Kodular Starter.
-    - `macOS`/`Linux` - Open the terminal and execute file as shown below
-      ```
-      kodular@Kodular ~ $ chmod +x ./path/to/KodularStarter
-      kodular@Kodular ~ $ ./path/to/KodularStarter
-      ```
+    - Windows - Install the Kodular Starter application.
+You may have to press "Run anyway" if Windows SmartScreen window appear.
+This shows up whenever you download an unsigned application from the internet.
+This only shows up at once when running the installer.

 3. Keep Kodular Starter running while you are using the Companion via USB.
+You will need to enable USB or wireless debugging from the Developer options in your phone settings.

 ## Connect to Companion